DazyLude/Vedroidraw/README.md

 server - gets information from the device and draws a 3d-shaped trajectory realtime/from the file

-device - has accelerometer gyroscope, sends it's data to the server
+device - has accelerometer and gyroscope, sends it's data to the server